-It is not clear from the phase diagram in Fig.$\,$\ref{fig:Phase-diagram} if the finite-disorder Chern insulating phases with $C=\pm1$ exist for any infinitesimal disorder.
-To understand if this is the case, we fixed $B=0$ (QBC system for $W=0$) and computed the Chern number as a function of $W$ for different system sizes.
+From the phase diagram in Fig.$\,$\ref{fig:Phase-diagram}, it is not clear if the finite-disorder Chern insulating phases with $C=\pm1$ exist for any infinitesimal disorder.
+In order to shed light on whether this is the case, we fixed $B=0$ (QBC system in the clean limit) and computed the Chern number as a function of $W$ for different system sizes.
 The results are shown in Fig.$\,$\ref{fig:QBC_instability}, where it is clear that the $C=-1$ phase occurs for disorder strengths that approach $W=0$ as the system size is increased.
-These results suggest that in the thermodynamic limit the $B=0$ QBC point is unstable to the formation of the $C=-1$ phase for any infinitesimal disorder.
-The same is expected for the QBC point at $B=-2$ as suggested by the symmetry of the phase diagram around $B=-1$.
+In the inset of Fig.~\ref{fig:QBC_instability} we plot, for fixed $C$ values in the apparent transition region, the corresponding disorder strength $W_{N}$ for each size $N$.
+The fits clearly indicate that the transition should occur discontinuously at $W=0$ in the thermodynamic limit.
+Although we are limited numerically to reach larger system sizes, these results support the conjecture that in the thermodynamic limit the $B=0$ QBCP is unstable to the formation of the $C=-1$ phase for any infinitesimal disorder.
+The same is expected for the QBCP at $B=-2$, as suggested by the symmetry of the phase diagram around $B=-1$.